rucio/documentation/source/configure_globus_transfertool.rst

 RSE Setup
 ---------
 Below shows a typical setup for a test RSE.
-Options for CLI given when supported.
+Options for CLI are given when supported.

 The following code will create a non-determinisic RSE.